Chronic thromboembolic pulmonary hypertension: Diagnosis

-Example of a side-selective pulmonary artery angiogram (A and B right pulmonary artery, C and D left pulmonary artery) in digital subtraction technique of a patient with CTEPH.
-Panels A and C represent anterior-posterior projections, and panels B and D represent lateral projections.

 Early diagnosis remains a challenge in CTEPH, with a median time of 14 months between symptom onset and diagnosis in expert centres.
 A suspicion of PH is often raised by echocardiography, but an invasive right heart catheterisation is required to confirm it.
 Once PH is diagnosed, the presence of thromboembolic disease requires imaging.
 The recommended diagnostic algorithm stresses the importance of initial investigation using an echocardiogram and V/Q scan and confirmation with right heart catheter and pulmonary angiography (PA).

 Both V/Q scanning and modern multidetector CT angiography (CTPA) may be accurate methods for the detection of CTEPH, with excellent diagnostic efficacy in expert hands (sensitivity, specificity, and accuracy of 100%, 93.7%, and 96.5% for V/Q and 96.1%, 95.2%, and 95.6% for CTPA).
 CTPA alone cannot exclude the disease, but may help identify pulmonary artery distension resulting in left main coronary artery compression, pulmonary parenchymal lesions (e.g. as complications from previous pulmonary infarctions), and bleeding from bronchial collateral arteries.

 Treatment

-Decision making for patients with CTEPH can be complex and needs to be managed by CTEPH teams in expert centres.
+Decision-making for patients with CTEPH can be complex and needs to be managed by CTEPH teams in expert centres.
 CTEPH teams comprise cardiologists and pulmonologists with specialist PH training, radiologists, experienced PEA surgeons with a significant caseload of CTEPH patients per year, and physicians with percutaneous interventional expertise.
-Currently, there are three recognised targeted treatment options available, including the standard treatment of pulmonary endarterectomy (PEA).
-Balloon pulmonary angioplasty (BPA) and pulmonary vasodilator drug treatment may be considered for those people who are not suitable for surgery.
+Currently, three recognised targeted treatment options are available, including the standard treatment of pulmonary endarterectomy (PEA).
+Balloon pulmonary angioplasty (BPA) and pulmonary vasodilator drug treatment may be considered for those who are not suitable for surgery.

 Specialist imaging using either magnetic resonance or invasive PA is necessary to determine risks and benefits of interventional treatment with PEA or BPA.